kiwitcms/Kiwi/docs/source/guide/introduction.rst

 **Answer:** Navigate to the page which shows all executions of that test case as instructed above.
 Find the failing result.
-Here you have timestamp information and link to the Test Run (with possible product build and environment) which recorded the failure.
+Here you have timestamp information and link to the Test Run (with possible product build) which recorded the failure.

-**Question:** How do I show all test executions for a particular Product/Plan/Build/Environment ?
+**Question:** How do I show all test executions for a particular Product/Plan/Build ?

 **Answer:** Navigate to **Search::Search Test Runs** and filter Test Runs by desired properties.If you want to filter runs from a particular Test Plan make